kamesh0407/stock_market_prediction/README.md

 <div align="center">
    <centre><h1>STOCK MARKET PREDICTION</centre><br />
       </div>
-Stock price analysis has been a critical area of research and is one of the top applications of machine.
-So, I focused on building a Time-Efficient and approximate stock predictions, for google stocks with the RNN using LSTM Keras model

 <p align="center">
   <img src="https://github.com/kamesh0407/stock_market_prediction/blob/main/1652530267151.jpg" width="400" height="240" >
 </p>
+Stock price analysis has been a critical area of research and is one of the top applications of machine.
+So, I focused on building a Time-Efficient and approximate stock predictions, for google stocks with the RNN using LSTM Keras model.
 <h2>ABOUT</h2>

 **What is the Stock Market?**